Elier-Q/Puente/README.md

 # Puente: Bridging the Gap between Different Cultures

 A mobile application that utilizes Optical Character Recognition (OCR) and Google Gemini's API to identify and translate Miami-specific cultural phrases from images in real-time.
+Puente aims to help Miami become a smarter, more inclusive city by fostering strong connections amongst its multicultural population.

 ## Features
 * **Image Upload:** Upload an image from your device's gallery or camera.